 One 2019 study demonstrated that adding 2 oz. of walnuts per day to the diets of women with breast cancer altered the expression of 456 genes in their tumors during the time between their breast biopsies and lumpectomies approximately two weeks later.
 The changes were favorable: pathways that promote apoptosis and cell adhesion were activated whereas pathways that promote cell proliferation and migration were inhibited.

 Consumption of ALA is associated with reduced breast cancer risk.
 Walnuts are the best source of this plant-derived omega-3 fatty acid.
-ALA is converted during metabolism into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which have been reported to have chemopreventive effects in numerous studies.
-For example, they have been shown to reduce lung metastasis in a mouse model of breast cancer and to inhibit the early stages of HER2 overexpressing (HER2+) breast cancer.
+ALA is partially converted during metabolism into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), (found in abundance in fatty fish), which have been reported to have chemopreventive effects.
+For example, these compounds have been shown to reduce lung metastasis in a mouse model of breast cancer and to inhibit the early stages of HER2+ breast cancer.

 However, note that the conversion of ALA to EPA and DHA can be blocked in the presence of vegetable oils with high omega-6 fatty acid content (such as corn oil, safflower oil, soybean oil, sunflower oil, and grape seed oil).
 Therefore, walnuts and walnut oil should be consumed separately from such oils.